 - You’ll start feeling guilty if and when you break from your imposed calorie limit (and trust me… it’ll happen!)

-As mentioned previously, calorie awareness may be a helpful tool for dancers needing to restore and/or gain weight.
+As mentioned, calorie awareness may be helpful for dancers needing to restore and gain weight.
 You’ll want to make sure that your body is sufficiently fueled.
 Use the tools discussed in the next question to assess whether or not you need to boost your intake.

 But what if a dancer is eating too many calories?